microsoft/fabricrealtimelab/modules/module10c.md

 ## 3. Build a semantic model

-Switch to the model tab and create New semantic model, adding the *vwPredictionsWithActual* view created above, and give it a name like StocksLakehouse_PredicitionsWithActual_Model.
+Switch to the model tab and create New semantic model, adding the *vwPredictionsWithActual* view created above, and give it a name like StocksLakehouse_PredictionsWithActual_Model.

 ![New Semantic Model](../images/module10/module10c/newsemanticmodel.png)

 ## 4. Alter the model settings

-Switch to the workspace items view, filter or find the semantic model, and click the three ellipsis next to the *StocksLakehouse_PredicitionsWithActual_Model* semantic model and select more settings.
+Switch to the workspace items view, filter or find the semantic model, and click the three ellipsis next to the *StocksLakehouse_PredictionsWithActual_Model* semantic model and select more settings.
 (Keep this context menu in mind -- you will revisit this in a moment.)

 ![Settings](../images/module10/module10c/settings.png)